Rose (Mei Gui Hua)

-Below is an overview of rose, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Below is an overview of rose, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of rose.

 Also Known As: Provence Rose, Apothecary Rose, Dog Rose

 Organs/Systems: Nervous, Skin, Uterus, Intestines

 Key Actions: Anticancer, Antidepressant, Antiscorbutic, Antispasmodic, Aphrodisiac, Aromatic, Astringent, Antiviral, Antiseptic, Coagulant, Hemostatic, Cordial, Depurative, Emmenagogue, Hepatic, Laxative, Nervine, Refrigerant, Sedative, Skin tonic, Vulnerary, Stomachic, Uterine tonic, Blood Tonic, Kidney Tonic

 Also Known As: China Rose